 Aesthetic Lighting Concepts

-Fast forward to current day, 2018.
-ALDOT teamed with the City of Birmingham to develop a process which was driven by the citizens of Birmingham and the surrounding community.
+In 2018, ALDOT teamed with the City of Birmingham to develop a process which was driven by the citizens of Birmingham and the surrounding community.
 A robust public engagement process was developed and executed.
-Several opportunities developed for public engagement, which included public input meetings, a project dedicated webpage, social media outlet via Facebook, and additional outreach to neighborhood community meetings.
+Several opportunities developed for public engagement, which included public input meetings, a project-dedicated webpage, social media outlet via Facebook, and additional outreach to neighborhood community meetings.
 The design of this unique space under the bridge will be based on the desires and the input from the community.
 Branded as CityWalk BHAM, this project will create a unique, vibrant public space full of programmatic elements and activities which will enliven and strengthen the space.